AnyChart/export-server/README.md

 posts new tweet with that image.

 To setup the MySQL database for Twitter sharing use [SQL scheme](https://github.com/AnyChart/export-server/blob/master/src/sql/scheme.sql).

+Also checkout AnyChart API for sharing [here](http://api.anychart.com/anychart.exports).
+Please, notice that you should setup the Twitter sharing URL separetely when setting `anychart.export.server()` URL, if you want that the Twitter sharing will work through your server.

 ## License
 [© AnyChart.com - JavaScript charts](http://www.anychart.com).
 Export Server released under the [Apache 2.0 License](https://github.com/AnyChart/export-server/blob/master/LICENSE).